elastic/integrations/packages/hpe_aruba_cx/docs/README.md

 ## Compatibility

 This package follows the [5200-8214 specification](https://www.arubanetworks.com/techdocs/AOS-CX/10.07/PDF/5200-8214.pdf) and has been tested from sample logs captured from the HPE Aruba Networking CX Switches: **6000, 6300 and 8360** on the 10.07 version of the specification.
 As new appliances and OSes are released, they are expected to be compatible with the integration but Elastic does not guarantee compatibility with new/old version of the product line.
+The integration ONLY supports logs in ENGLISH, internationalization of logs to other languages are NOT supported.

 ## Data streams